Macrometacorp/docs/docs/streams/stream-tasks/delete-stream.md

 ---
-sidebar_position: 50
+sidebar_position: 90
-title: Create Streams
+title: Delete Streams
 ---

-This page explains how to create streams in Macrometa.
+This page explains how you can delete streams in Macrometa.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';